 Until further notice, all meetings will be held virtually.

-Where: Click here to access the Google Hangout session
+Where: Click here to open the Google Meeting

 Cost: Free & Open to the Public

 Join Amelia Brackett and Chance Nelson to learn about the Boulder Apple Tree Project.
 The Boulder Apple Tree Project combines old-fashioned historical sleuthing with cutting-edge genetic testing and grafting, in the hopes of reviving one of Boulder’s long-dormant legacies: apple trees.

 Check out Dr. Katie Suding’s TED Talk on the group’s work: